 Check the availability and current price of the Kawai KDP110 in your region:

 The 88 key KDP110 is a home piano and not designed to be easily transported.

-However, it is a great piece to have around your house—elegant, simple, and by and large understated in appearance.
+However, it is a great piece to have around your house—elegant and simple.

 This piano that I saw was a very dark brown, reminiscent of traditional acoustic pianos.
 It also comes in black and in white, though these colors are only available in certain countries (not in the US).

 This is not what I would call a sleek piano, but neither is it overwhelmingly bulky.
 It is well-constructed (weighing in at 86 pounds), and is nearly 16 inches deep.

 At 53.5 inches wide and 33.6 inches tall, this piece is not the kind of thing you or your guests will be able to ignore in your home—it is surely another piece of furniture.